 Made of Kevlar (yes, the same material used for bullet-proof vests) and surgical steel, these sleek and sophisticated headphones are sturdy enough for the office klutz and powerful enough for the office audio-geek.
 Its noise-cancelling microphone with HD Voice ensures listeners can hear you even when you are connecting from a noisy environment, like a coffee shop or open office space.
 Jabra also features PeakStop technology which actively protects users from sudden loud noises by automatically keeping the sound level in the safe zone at all times.

 An option that is both high-quality and economical, Plantronics headphones hold three of the rankings in our top five list.
-Amazon describes the C325-M model as “the best-featured headset you never thought your budget could afford.”
+Amazon describes the C325-M model as “the best-featured conference call headset you never thought your budget could afford.”
 Among its many features are a noise-cancelling microphone, Digital Signal Processing (DSP) for a richer audio experience, and SoundGuard technology, which is similar to PeakStop in that it protects listeners from audio spikes.

 An upgrade from the C325-M, the Plantronics C725-M features a padded headband for all-day comfort, and folds flat for easy portability between video conferences.
 In addition to SoundGuard technology, these headphones feature Active Noise Cancelling (ACN) in both the speakers and microphone, which helps block out distracting sounds in noisy work environments, whether you are talking or listening.
 Finally, the headphone’s dual-ear Hi-Fi stereo equips listeners with an authentic immersive audio experience, making it seem like you are in the same room with the people in your video conference.

 The most luxurious of the Plantronics headphones, the Voyager Focus has memory foam cushions on the ear-pieces and headband.
 A wireless option that delivers freedom and hi-fidelity, the Voyager gives users a range of up to 98 feet, which means you can walk and talk without tripping over your headset cord or getting yanked back to your seat when you stand up.
 Boasting all of the aforementioned features of the other Plantronics headphones, the Voyager takes things to the next level by featuring multi-device connectivity, and intuitive Smart Sensor technology that mutes your voice as soon as you remove the headphones and resumes sound when you place them back on your head.
 It also pauses music when a call comes in and the smart mic adjusts your volume automatically to ensure your voice is heard.
+This is a great bluetooth headphone for conference calls.

 #5: Jabra Evolve 80